salvat1on/GodsEye_4.0/README.md

 _______________________________________________________

 generate_locations.py generates a CSV file with all country, state and city names in the world.

 The format is [country,state,city,abbreviation]

 There are two letter abbreviations for both countries and states but the abbreviations for cities are actually their full names as this is how shodan accepts city filters.

-The csv file is to large to open Officelibre Calc.
+The csv file is to large to open with Officelibre Calc.

 You can add additional suffixes to suffixes.txt but one line must be left blank, this is intentional as the suffix here is no suffix.

 This was build for a workstation with multiple screens.